Athozs/hass-additional-ca/README.md

 ```

-- Then perform action `RESTful Command: additional_ca_test` from Developer tools panel.
+- Then run action `RESTful Command: additional_ca_test` from Developer tools panel.
 Starting from Home Assistant version 2024.2.x, you should see `status: 200` in response to confirm success.
 -  If TLS/SSL does not work, you will see error details in Home Assistant logs:

 ```text